sekolade/Frequency-Hopping-Spread-Spectrum-FHSS-Transmitter-and-Receiver/README.md

 | 2        | 0.75           | 4-FSK      | 150                        | 7000           | 20              |
 | 3        | 0.50           | 8-FSK      | 200                        | 10000          | 30              |

-### 4. Noise Reduction
+### Noise Reduction Techniques
-- Bandpass Butterworth filters isolate the frequency bands of interest.
+- **Bandpass Butterworth Filters:** Remove out-of-band noise.
-- Cross-correlation detects pilot tones for synchronization.
+- **Cross-Correlation:** Detect pilot tones for synchronization.

+### Synchronization
+Pilot tones are transmitted before the actual signal to synchronize the transmitter and receiver.
+The receiver uses these tones to align its internal clock with the transmitted signal.

 ---